JulieFunk/STS_ReadingNotes_CSPT/notes.md

 *"...animals reduced to 'mere jelly' even as they are contradictorily rendered in lively signs of technolpgical mobility." (p.
 86)*

 Uses Negri's "mere jelly" (defines her use on p.
 83) as theoretical groundwork for process of animal rendering, both figuratively and literally.
-Shukin's examples of this process include "automobility" (cars-as-animals/Fordist industrialization), "telemobility" (Telus animals/Galvani's frogs, Eddison's Topsy), and "biomobility" (Animal Copyright/zoonotic diseases).
+Shukin's examples of this process include "automobility" (cars-as-animals/Fordist industrialization), "telemobility" (Telus animals/Galvani's frogs, Edison's Topsy), and "biomobility" (Animal Copyright/zoonotic diseases).

 *tags*: animal studies, biopolitics, posthumanism, semiotics, laguage, capitialism